gtri/lowendinsight/README.md

 LowEndInsight is a simple "bus-factor" risk analysis library for Open Source Software which is managed within a Git repository.
-Provide the git URL and the library will respond with a basic JSON object report.
+Provide the git URL and the library will respond with a basic Elixir Map structure report.

 ## Installation